Cave of Dogs: Description

 The cave is thought to have been constructed in classical antiquity, possibly as a sudatorium; if so, the CO_{2} emissions must have been much lower at the time.
-It may have been known to Pliny the Elder, who, in his Natural History (written 77-79 AD), mentions a location near Pozzuoli where animals die from poisonous fumes.
+It may have been known to Pliny the Elder, who, in his Natural History Chapter 95 (written 77–79 AD), mentions a location near Pozzuoli where animals die from poisonous fumes.
 However, the first unambiguous reports about the cave only appear in the 16th century.